 However, they still recognize our group as conservative spread-sellers so they give us great service.
 Plus they will still negotiate on commissions if you are really doing a lot of contracts.
 They can see our people tend to trade more contacts than average because we have two sides to every trade–and sometimes four with a condor.
 Plus we generally trade consistently every week.

 So if you want to access the benefits of the Thinkorswim platform, and you want to be acknowledged as being part of our group, use this special link to open your account.

-If you are planning on trading a lot of contracts–say 500 or more per month–call or email our offices to get the contact information for our team at Thinkorswim.
-Let them know what you’ll be doing, and how much money you are planning on putting in the account.
-If you plan on trading a lot of contracts chances are you’ll be able to get an even lower rate than what is published.
+If you are planning on trading a lot of contracts–say 500 or more per month–call or email TD Ameritrade and let them know what you’ll be doing, and how much money you are planning on putting in the account.
+If you plan on trading a lot of contracts you may be able to get an even lower rate than what is published.

 Remember with narrow spreads–like 2 dollar or 2.50 spreads, you can end up trading a lot of contracts even with a modest account.
 For example, to bring in $1000 on a two-dollar condor with a .40 cent credit it takes 25 contracts per side times 4 sides equals 100 contracts.
 If you do that four or five times a month it could come to 500 contracts per month or more.
 Plus you may be doing some additional trading on your own outside of our recommendations, so that would add to your volume as well.

 So go ahead and follow the steps above to get started.
 If you have questions you can call our offices at 877 507-7878, but the easiest approach is to fill out the forms to open an account and then contract TD Ameritrade to find out if you qualify for even lower rates based on your options volume.

 Once you’ve done that you’ll have all three of the most important features of a brokerage going for you–low commissions, a great trading platform, and the ability to get filled inside the bid/ask spread–and that’s exactly what we want.